 Kevin Hardcastle, Assistant Editor

 Kevin Hardcastle is a fiction writer from Simcoe County, Ontario.
 His short stories have been widely published and anthologized in Canada and the United States.
 Hardcastle’s debut short fiction collection, Debris, was published by Biblioasis in 2015.
-Debris won the Trillium Book Award, was runner-up for the Danuta Gleed Literary Award, and was shortlisted for the Kobo Emerging Writer Prize.
+Debris won the Trillium Book Award and the ReLit Award for Short Fiction, was runner-up for the Danuta Gleed Literary Award, and was shortlisted for the Kobo Emerging Writer Prize.

 Hardcastle lives and works in Toronto, where he writes, edits, and is a part-time bookseller at the westside Book City location.
 His novel, In the Cage, will be published in 2017 by Biblioasis.